Prague in May

 Agharta Jazz Festival is only shown at the Agharta Jazz club just off the Old Town Square and invites a selection of local and international talent.
 This is usually a 2 week festival in either May or June. www.agharta.cz.

-Wallenstein Palace has a “free-to-enter” Open Day.
+Wallenstein Palace has a “free-to-enter” Open Day on May 8th.
 Take advantage of this as it only happens twice a year and you get a chance to see places not normally open to the public.
 More on the Wallenstein Garden and Palace page.

 Prague Spring International Music Festival starts with a “Prelude” on May 11th with the opening night at the Smetana Hall on May 12th.
 The event runs for 3 weeks and you can read more on the Music Festival page.